FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 }
 ```

 A final simply but needed function was coordinates extraction.
-It was created to derive them easily in other funcitons.
+It was created to derive easily when is applied to other more complex functions.

 ```{r}
 codes.coordinates <- function(x){